 Accounts are directed to the audit queue via programming within the MyMNConservator (MMC)

 accounting program.
 Your report history tab will display reports that are in the audit queue as in the following example:

 Once the case is assigned to an auditor, you will receive a letter via email requesting supporting documentation.
-If originals are provided, this documentation is returned once the audit is complete.
+We strongly recommend electronically submitting documents (via email, fax, or uploading records to your annual report in MMC).
+However, if originals are provided, this documentation will be returned once the audit is complete.
 For additional information please refer to the Audit Tip Sheet